Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] BUG (Alban): It is difficult to edit the budget, since the update of Dot.Net (do not reccord that bug)
 - [target 1.9] MISSING FEATURE (Matthias): Add a column to also display the Budget count, and maybe one column for the missing parts (that could be sorted, we could also include all the non budgeted part in that column)
 - [target 1.9] MISSING FEATURE (Matthias): Hide the column, budget quantity, missing quantity and part usage percentage, if no budget is open
-- [target 1.9] MISSING FEATURE (supertruper1988): Its small but can the default export be updated to be png instead of BMP?

 - [target 1.9] MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 Just beep instead.